Choose between Microsoft Teams vs. Zoom for conference needs

 Could Teams replace Zoom -- or vice versa?

 Microsoft is probably in the best position to entice current Zoom users to its platform.
 The Teams application has evolved to the point where it's a reliable collaboration tool for businesses of all sizes and offers desirable capabilities in a product licensing bundle that most organizations already own.
-Additionally, Teams' native integration with other Microsoft 365 features and tools gives the collaboration platform a distinct advantage from both an end-user and IT administrator perspective that cannot be duplicated with Zoom.
+Additionally, Teams' native integration with other Microsoft 365 features and tools gives the collaboration platform a distinct advantage from both an end-user and IT administrator perspective that cannot be replicated easily with Zoom.

 Using Zoom and Teams together